21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 ![](images/command-builder2.png)

-Add 'gender' separating them by comma.Here is the final command we want to run.
+Add 'gender' separating them by comma.
+Here is the final command we want to run.

 `group_by(citizenship, gender)`